-"But it's significant," he continued.
-"Because he's been all over the lot and very squirrely about it with one exception.
+"It's significant," Litman said on Saturday, February 5.
+"Because he's been all over the lot and very squirrelly about it with one exception.
 He said categorically, 'I never talked to him in the morning.'
 So this puts the lie to it.
 As you say that really matters because it is in advance of the whole riot and rally that Trump undertook."